 Early Origins and Archaeological Evidence

-The earliest physical evidence of shields in China comes from Shang Dynasty (c.
-1600–1046 BCE) sites.
-Excavations at Anyang and other capital ruins have uncovered remnants of wooden shields, sometimes faced with leather or thin bronze plates.
-These early shields were typically oval or rectangular, large enough to cover the torso, and were carried by infantry as well as chariot warriors.
-Inscriptions on oracle bones occasionally depict shield-like symbols, confirming their ceremonial and battlefield roles.
-By the Zhou Dynasty (1046–256 BCE), shield construction had become more standardized, with lacquer applied to wood cores for waterproofing and reinforcement.
+The earliest concrete evidence of shields in China appears in Shang Dynasty sites (c.
+1600–1046 BCE), particularly at Anyang and other capital ruins.
+Excavations have uncovered remnants of wooden shields, some faced with leather or thin bronze plates.
+These early shields were typically oval or rectangular, large enough to cover the torso, and were carried by infantry alongside chariot warriors.
+Oracle bone inscriptions sometimes depict shield-like symbols, confirming both their ceremonial and battlefield roles.
+By the Zhou Dynasty (1046–256 BCE), shield construction became more standardized, with lacquer applied to wood cores for waterproofing and reinforcement.
+Archaeologists have noted that the remains of these shields often show signs of repair, suggesting they were valued assets maintained over time.

 Materials and Manufacturing Techniques